Vaibhavs10/stats101/README.md

 *Statistics*/ *Mathematics* is the backbone of Data Science and serves as an important tool (accelerator) during your client engagements.

-This course covers the basics required to foray into Data Science and build Data-Driven products.
+This course covers (below) the basics required to foray into Data Science and build Data-Driven products.

 ***Math Concepts***